 Page Waste Repository

 The Page Waste Repository is located west of Smelterville, Idaho.
 The repository takes in lead-contaminated soil generated by private and public development in nearby communities.
-The Page Repository serves as the primary disposal site of wastes generated under the Kellogg Panhandle Health District Institutional Controls Program (ICP).
+The Page Repository serves as the primary disposal site of wastes generated under the Kellogg Panhandle Health District ICP.
 For information about ICP permits, call (208) 783-0707.

 Over the years, the Page Repository has grown to accommodate both cleanup-generated soil waste and community-generated soil waste.

 In 2009, a limited expansion of the facility was completed by the Upstream Mining Group (UMG).
-The expansion added about two acres to the site’s footprint.
+The expansion added about 2 acres to the site’s footprint.
 Capacity grew by about 75,000 cubic yards.

 In 2011, the repository was once again reaching capacity.
-A 15-acre expansion into the west page swamp and 21-acre expansion in the east page swamp was approved.
-Expansion will occur in three to five acre phases, as space is needed and will eventually add approximately 1.4 million cubic yards of capacity.
+A 15-acre expansion into the west Page swamp and 21-acre expansion in the east Page swamp was approved.
+Expansion will occur in 3- to 5-acre phases, as space is needed, and will eventually add approximately 1.4 million cubic yards of capacity.

 Restoration and Reuse